Which entrance to Machu Picchu should I not choose?

 In 2024, the authorities of Machu Picchu – Peru’s Ministry of Culture, reorganized the visit to Machu Picchu into ten types of entrance tickets.
 The objective is to improve visitor traffic and, in this way, prevent the Inca citadel from collapsing in the future.

-Each of the entrances to Machu Picchu allows you to make one of the three types of circuits in the archaeological site: circuit 1, circuit 2 or circuit 3.
-All circuits allow you to visit a part of the Inca city.
+Each ticket to Machu Picchu allows you to take one of three tours of the archaeological site: Tour 1 (Panoramic Route), Tour 2 (Classic Route), or Tour 3 (Royal Route).
+All tours allow you to explore a portion of the Inca city.

 These are the ten entrances to Machu Picchu and the circuits they include: